bixycler/UniinfoNotes/pages/Mind Jungle.md

 								- Skipped: The detection of wich lines to be converted is complicated, so we use the supported `markdownit({breaks: true})`
 									- For standard markdown, line breaks should be inserted manually when needed.
 							- convert metadata to `<a id="UUID" data-property="..." data-logbook="..."></a>`
+							- `looseList` for consistency in style, avoiding the
-							- unitemize headings & remove first tabs
+							- `flattenHeadings` to unitemize headings & remove first tabs
 							- process block link/ref -> `#`anchor link
 								- Detect unresolved links
 								- Convert `((block ref))` and empty link `[](((UUID)) "comment")` to `[target block title](((UUID)))`